thycotic/privman-docs/admin/config/advanced/adv-pm-general.md

 This link lets you configure the foreign system used to store secrets.

+## Password Complexity for Standard Users

+This setting is set to yes by default, meaning the password complexity rules are enforced when creating or editing a Privilege Manager user resource.

+Refer to [Password Complexity Enforcement](../../users/pw-complexity.md) for further details.

 ## Validate Agent Event Signatures

 Enabling this setting will verify the signature contained within agent events that are sent to the server.
 Any events with invalid signatures are discarded.